Aschaffenburg attack: German mayor warns against 'hatred' – DW – 01/23/2025

 German opposition leader Friedrich Merz of the conservative Christian Democratic Union (CDU), meanwhile, said Germany needs to overhaul its migration and asylum policies after the attack.

-"We are faced with the tatters of 10 years of misguided asylum and migration policy of Germany," Merz said, while calling for stop on all illegal entries to the country.
+"We are faced with the tatters of 10 years of misguided asylum and migration policy of Germany," Merz said, calling for a stop to all illegal entries to the country.

 Merz wants to implement these policies if he becomes chancellor after the February election.
 The CDU is currently leading in most opinion polls, with surveys showing them receiving between 28% to 34% of support in the German public.

-Markus Söder, the head of the CDU's sister party, the CSU, said the focus should be "security first" after the Aschaffenburg stabbing.
+Bavarian Premier Markus Söder, the head of the CDU's sister party, the Christian Social Union (CSU), said the focus should be "security first" after the Aschaffenburg stabbing.

-The far-right Alternative for Germany (AfD) party, which is in second in most election surveys, has called for "dangerous" asylum seekers to be deported.
+The far-right Alternative for Germany (AfD) party, which is second in most election surveys, has called for "dangerous" asylum-seekers to be deported.
 AfD leader in the Bundestag Tino Chrupalla said Germany must "maintain diplomatic contacts with Afghanistan" to facilitate deportations, urging closer cooperation between the German government and the Afghan Taliban on the issue.

 wd/nm (Reuters, AFP)